mfitz/slakkit/README.md

 ## Deploying to AWS Lambda
+The AWS Lambda environment [automatically retries twice on failure](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-max-retry-attempts-event-age-asynchronous-invocations/) for functions invoked from Cloudwatch rules, so deploying
+Slakkit to Lambda as described below is a nice way to get some free resilience.

 ### Slack API Credentials
 Unless you plan to pass your Slack app's OAuth token directly as an env var, you **must** add it to AWS Secrets